 Do we even need 6G?

-More than ever before, the sixth generation of cellular wireless communications will integrate a set of previously disparate technologies, including deep learning and big data analytics.
+More than ever before, the sixth generation of cellular networks will integrate a set of previously disparate technologies, including deep learning and big data analytics.
 The introduction of 5G paves the way for much of this convergence.

 Who is working on it?